glycerine/gosimnet/README.md

 func (z *SimnetSnapshot) LongString() (r string)

+    LongString provides all the details
+    even when the network is all healthy.

 func (z *SimnetSnapshot) ShortString() (r string)
     ShortString: if everything is healthy, just give a short summary.
 Otherwise give the full snapshot.

 func (z *SimnetSnapshot) String() (r string)
-    String: if everything is healthy, just give a short summary.
+    String: if everything is healthy,
+    just give a short summary.
 Otherwise give the full snapshot.

 func (snap *SimnetSnapshot) ToFile(nm string)